-(Table 3) summarizes the kinetic parameters of the reactions.
-For the reaction in excess alcohol, the rate constants (k_A) and the activation energy were measured in the previous work of our group [114].
-Both at reaction in excess alcohol and reaction in excess isocyanate, the Arrhenius activation energies are lower than that of the stoichiometric reaction.
+For both the alcohol and the isocyanate excess reactions the Arrhenius activation energies are lower than that of the stoichiometric reaction.
 From this, it is assumed that not only alcohol but also isocyanate molecules can also exert a catalytic effect and facilitate the reaction.
 At or near stoichiometric ratios both self-catalytic pathways can occur.

 Table 3: Experimental reaction rate constants (k_A , k_S , and k_I) at different temperatures, Arrhenius activation energies (E_a), and pre-exponential factors (A).
 E_a and A values were obtained by the method of least squares.
-For [NCO]0 / [OH]0 = 0.005, data are taken from [11]. (n.m. = not measured)
+For [NCO]0 / [OH]0 = 0.005, data are taken from [121]. (n.m. = not measured)